 How to find a tandem partner

 A number of organisations provide tandem partners.
 These include the student unions, the International Office and language centres at the universities.
-The Ruhr University Bochum, for example, has a range of suggestions and useful activities for learning a language in a tandem.
+If you want to start right now, visit eTandem and search for a learning partner.

 Many students also decide to participate in a language course at a language school, university or a Goethe-Institut.
 These let you expand your German skills systematically, with an instructor and based on specific goals.
 Language courses often involve a charge.
 The language centres at German universities hold language courses.
 They also offer intensive courses during the semester breaks.
 These courses let you learn a lot in just a few weeks as well as allowing you to socialise with fellow students to familiarise yourself with the country and people.
 The Goethe-Institut also offers a range of German courses depending on the individual area that you would like to focus on.

 The "Fachverband für Deutsch als Fremdsprache" database lists German courses at numerous institutions and language schools.
 Here, you can choose from a wide range of courses listed according to federal states and cities.